fialajiri/fialajiri/README.md

 # Jiri Fiala

 Hello, I'm Jiri from Czech republic, and I do web development.
-I really enjoy learing languages and frameworks.
-I like working both on frontend and backend.
+I really love learing languages and frameworks.
+I enjoy working both on frontend and backend.

 ## Skills and Experience